zulip/zulip/templates/zerver/help/mention-a-user-or-group.md

 {end_tabs}

-Alternatively, click on the avatar of any user in the main message feed.
+Alternatively, click on the profile picture of any user in the main message feed.

 ## Silently mention a user